kmpm/nodemcu-uploader/README.md

 Usage
 -----
+Download NodeMCU firmware from  http://nodemcu-build.com/ .

 Since version v0.4.0 of the tool you will need a recent (june/july 2016) version of the firmware for nodemcu.
 The default baudrate was changed in firmware from 9600 to 115200 and this tool was changed as well.
-Download from  http://nodemcu-build.com/ .

 If you are using an older firmware you MUST use the option `--start-baud 9600` to the device to be recognized.
 Otherwise you will get a